swagger-api/apidom/apidom/packages/apidom-reference/README.md

 }
 ```

-New strategy is then provided as an option to a `dereference` function:
+New strategy is then provided as an option to the `dereference` function:

 ```js
 import { dereference, options } from 'apidom-reference';